aisavannah/ai-savannah-exp-001/Data/dataset-description.md

 ## Overview

-EXP-001 does not use a training dataset.
-It uses a **prompt dataset** and a **ground truth regulatory corpus**.
+EXP-001 uses a **prompt dataset** and a **ground truth regulatory corpus** as opposed to a training dataset.
 This file describes both.

 ---